xiphonics/picoTracker/usermanual/pico-edition/content/pages/projects.md

 - It belongs to one project, by name.
 Loading a different project ignores it.
 - Every sample it lists must still exist on the card with the same file size, and no extra samples may have appeared.
 Replacing, resizing, adding or removing a `.wav` file in the project's `samples` folder makes the next load read the samples from the card instead - slower once, and the cache is then refreshed.
-- A firmware update that moves or changes the sample area invalidates it.
+- A firmware update invalidates it, so the first boot after updating reads the samples from the card once.

 Two consequences worth knowing: